-I will be complementing your course material with a specific Math 209 Course Website.
+I will be complementing your course material with a specific Math 204 Course Website.
 You will find on it:

-- This syllabus
+- This syllabus,

-- Homework assignment master file: http://ougouag.com/Homework141.htm

 - video tutorials (VERY USEFUL!)

-- handouts
+- handouts,

-- cheat sheets
+- cheat sheets,

 - links to text tutorials

 - and MANY other helpful Calculus Tools from the web.